 © Sheena Hoszko, 35+ Prisons in Québec, 2017.

 Photo credit: Paul Litherland

 Sheena Hoszko is a sculptor, anti-prison organizer, and settler living and working in Tio’tia:ke (Montréal), in Kanien’kehá:ka territory.
 Her art practice examines the power dynamics of geographic, architectural, and psychological sites, and is informed by her family’s experiences with incarceration, the military, and mental illness.
-Selected exhibitions include Centre Clark and La Centrale (Montreal), A Space (Toronto), Artspace (Peterborough), The New Gallery (Calgary), and Blackwood Gallery (Mississauga), Musée d’art de Joliette, and La Ferme du Buisson (Noisiel).
-Hoszko recently presented at the Queens Museum (NYC) as part of Open Engagement 2018.
-Her writing has appeared in M.I.C.E Magazine and within Free Inside: The World of Peter Collins, published by Ad Astra Comixs.
+Selected recent / upcoming exhibitions include Centre Clark and La Centrale (Montreal), A Space (Toronto), The New Gallery (Calgary), Blackwood Gallery (Mississauga), Musée d’art de Joliette, and La Ferme du Buisson (Noisiel).
+Hoszko recently presented at the Queens Museum (NYC) as part of Open Engagement.
+Her writing has appeared in M.I.C.E magazine and within Free Inside: The Life and Work of Peter Collins, published by Ad Astra Comixs.